ioccc-src/mkiocccentry/jparse/json_util_README.md

 ```

-#### jfmt example 3
+##### jfmt example 6

-When restricting the levels of JSON that are printed via the `-l` option,
+When restricting the levels of JSON that are printed via the `-l` option, and
-and such a restriction starts at a deeper than level 0, one does **NOT**
+such a restriction starts at a deeper level than level 0, one does **NOT** need
-need to fully indent the top most level.
+to fully indent the top most level.

 Consider the initial output of: